-Lift Ev’ry Voice and Sing Park honors two of Jacksonville’s most famous residents, James Weldon Johnson and John Rosamond Johnson.
+Lift Ev’ry Voice and Sing Park is currently under construction in the historic LaVilla neighborhood in Jacksonville, Florida.
+When completed, the Park will honor two of Jacksonville’s most famous residents, James Weldon Johnson and John Rosamond Johnson.
 The Johnson brothers wrote “Lift Ev’ry Voice and Sing,” often called the Black National Anthem, at their home in the LaVilla neighborhood between 1900 and 1905.

-Designed by world-renowned MacArthur Foundation “Genius Grant” recipient Walter Hood, the park incorporates elements of the Johnson brothers’ and LaVilla’s cultural and built history while making space for a more inclusive future.
+A project of the City of Jacksonville Department of Parks, Recreation and Community Services, Lift Ev'ry Voice and Sing Park was designed by world-renowned MacArthur Foundation “Genius Grant” recipient Walter Hood.
+The park incorporates elements of the Johnson brothers’ and LaVilla’s cultural and built history while making space for a more inclusive future.

 Interested in receiving updates on the park as well as information about LaVilla’s historical importance?
 Sign up here for periodic updates.